doyousketch2/theTemplate/README.md

 But that would take individual clone / placement of letteres,
 and collision detection - which is do-able, just takes time.

+---
+The spacing is so I can explain it to my kid.

+Lua doesn't care much about spacing, so you can do a
+find **' .'** and replace with **'.'** easily enough,  if you prefer.